pham-ngoc-nhi/diabetes-prediction/README.md

 # Create and activate a virtual environment
 python -m venv .venv

+# To activate this environment , use the following command:
+- For Linux, macOS
-source .venv/bin/activate  # Trên Windows: .venv\Scripts\activate
+source .venv/bin/activate
+- For Windows command line
+.venv\Scripts\activate
+- For Windows PowerShell
+.venv\Scripts\Activate.ps1

 # Install the dependencies
 pip install -r requirements.txt